-So then I measured all the spaces I wanted to put mirror and called up my local glass/mirror store (Jones Paint and Glass) and had them custom cut 1/8″ mirror for me.
-I was really surprised how cheap it was.
+So then I measured all the spaces where I wanted to put the mirrors and then called up my local glass/mirror store (Jones Paint and Glass) and had them custom cut 1/8″ mirror for me.
+I was really surprised at how cheap it was!

 I then just used liquid nails (because I already had it) to adhere the mirrors to the nightstand.
-You probably should use mirror adhesive.
+You probably should use a mirror adhesive (10/3/18 Update- Liquid Nail has held up fine with no issues at all).
 I don’t know if this is better or not.
 Then I taped them in place.
-I let it dry overnight even though I am super impatient.
+I let it dry overnight even though I am really impatient.
 I didn’t want to mess things up!

 I applied mirror even on the sides.
 I couldn’t be more pleased with how it turned out.
 They look even better in person.

 Okay… so my husband kept asking me over and over to tell him how much I spent because he didn’t believe me.

 $13 for 1 quart of blue paint (a little over half remaining)

 $14 glaze (lots of leftovers)

 $0 liquid nails

 Or $41 each… which is basically 10% of what I could have spent!
 But I love these because I put my own thumbprint on it.
 So go out and make your own mirrored furniture.
 I did it and so can you!!

 “Making the house you have, the home you want!”